-Fort Valley and the Mary Cole 4-H Horsemaster 50 Mile Ride will offer a lifetime of memories!
+We are grateful to Iron Mountain Horse Camp for hosting this ride at special rate for our group!
+The Mary Cole 4-H Horsemaster 50 Mile Ride is sure to offer a lifetime of memories!

 See you there!

 Sandy Arnold Extension Horse Associate - Youth 703-201-4322